-- Right from the beginning, it is important to keep accurate records of receipts (contributions) and expenditures. - ★ A candidate may accept contributions and make expenditures prior to filing for office. - It is important to file Statement of Receipts and Expenditures reports on time because there are strict penalties for failure to comply.
-The fully itemized Statement of Receipts Only report shall be filed at least seven (7) days before an election, with information required current to any day from the eighth day up to the fourteenth day before an election (August 10, 2010 and October 26, 2010).
-Statement of Receipts and Expenditures reports are due not later than ten (10) days after the primary, general or special elections (August 27, 2010 and November 12, 2010).
+- ★ From the beginning, it is important to keep accurate records of receipts (contributions) and expenditures. - ★ A candidate may accept contributions and make expenditures prior to filing for office.

-- ★ For candidates filing at the county or municipal offices, the Statement of Receipts and Expenditures report may be filed by FAX provided the original is postmarked on the day the facsimile is sent. - ★ Fully itemize all receipts (contributions) over \$25.00 and itemize all expenditures on the reports. - ★ If there are additional receipts and expenditures after the election report has been filed, you may file an amendment to the report. - ★ If inaccuracies are discovered, correct them within a reasonable time not to exceed ninety (90) days from the time they become known W.S.
-22-25-106 (e).
-If any campaign report has already been filed, make the correction by filing an amendment to the report. - Amendments to filed reports may be filed at any time, but must be made within 90 days from the time the error or additional receipts and expenditures become known.
+- ★ It is important to file Statement of Receipts and Expenditures Reports on time because there are strict penalties for failure to comply.
+The fully itemized Statement of Receipts Only Report shall be filed at least seven (7) days before an election (August 14, 2012, and October 30, 2012), with information required current to any day from the eighth day up to the fourteenth day before an election.
+Statement of Receipts and Expenditures Reports are due not later than ten (10) days after the primary, general or special elections (August 31, 2012, and November 16, 2012). - ★ For candidates filing at the county or municipal offices, the Statement of Receipts and Expenditures Report may be filed by fax, provided the original is postmarked on the day the facsimile is sent. - ★ Fully itemize all receipts (contributions) over \$25.00 and itemize all expenditures on the reports. - ★ If there are additional receipts and expenditures after the election report has been filed, an amendment to the report must be filed. - ★ If inaccuracies are discovered, correct them within a reasonable time not to exceed ninety (90) days from the time they become known.
+W.S.
+22-25-106(e) If a campaign report has already been filed, make the correction by filing an amendment to the report. - ★ Amendments to filed reports may be filed at any time, but must be made within 90 days from the time the error or additional receipts and expenditures become known.
 Net changes amounting to less than \$50.00 do not need to be reported.

 - ★ Contributions of \$25.00 or more must be itemized by date received, name, city and state of the contributor, and amount contributed.
 All receipts under \$25.00 shall be reported, but need not be itemized.
-However, if you receive \$10.00 from a contributor who then later gives you \$20.00, you must give an itemized report of the total \$30.00 contribution. - ★ Contributions include in-kind contributions which are goods and services in place of cash, provided for a candidate.
+However, if you receive \$10.00 from a contributor who then later gives you \$20.00, you must give an itemized report of the total \$30.00 contribution. - ★ Contributions include in-kind contributions which are goods and services provided for a candidate.
 All in-kind contributions must be itemized by name, city and state of the contributor, date, item or service contributed, and market value of the item or service contributed. - ★ Sale of tickets for fund-raisers: If the ticket price is \$25.00 or more, the name and address of each ticket purchaser and purchase price of ticket(s) must be itemized under "receipts."
-If the ticket price is under \$25.00, the fund-raiser does not have to be itemized and needs only to be reported under "unitemized contributions." - Anonymous contributions are those contributions whose origin cannot be determined, i.e. "pass the hat" type of contributions.
+If the ticket price is under \$25.00, the fund-raiser does not have to be itemized and needs only to be reported under "unitemized contributions." - ★ Anonymous contributions are those contributions whose origin cannot be determined, i.e., "pass the hat" type of contributions.
 Anonymous contribution does not mean that an individual may contribute to a candidate with the understanding the contributor's name will not be reported.
 The campaign reporting forms have a specific section to record anonymous contributions where the candidate states he/she does not know the origin of the contribution.